- Arrive at El Calafate and enjoy the Glacier museum plus 'Glacio Bar'

 After a great lunch with an unforgettable viewpoint, you'll return to El Chaltén

-Today marks the end of our incredible trip!
-Adiós Patagonia, hopefully, we’ll meet again.
-After having breakfast, a transfer will take you to Calafate airport.
-It's never goodbye, only until the next time!
+Today marks the end of your incredible trip!
+After breakfast at your hotel, a transfer will take you to Calafate airport where you'll fly to Buenos Aires for your departure home.
+Until the next time!